NathanHinthorne/cryptographic-library-and-app-P2/README.md

 # Cryptographic library and app

-A comprehensive cryptographic library and command-line application implementing both symmetric and asymmetric encryption algorithms at the 128-bit security level.
+A comprehensive cryptographic library and command-line application implementing asymmetric encryption algorithms at the 128-bit security level.

 ## Features

-### Symmetric Services

-- SHA-3 hash functions (224, 256, 384, 512-bit security levels)
-- SHAKE extendable output functions
-- Message Authentication Code (MAC)
-- Symmetric encryption/decryption

 ### Asymmetric Services